 - Treatments must be spaced at least 36.8 days apart to avoid the "cumulative effect" on cognition.
 (Just like we wouldn't send an athlete back into the field after a direct head hit without complete evaluation and rest before verifying they're not injured);

-- Limit the number of treatments to a maximum of 12 treatments in a lifetime (unless PET, fMRI, 3T MRI-SWI indicate patient is not injured after a standard index course (8-12 treatments).
+- Limit the number of treatments to a maximum of 12 treatments in a lifetime (unless fMRI, 3T MRI-SWI and mpMRI indicate patient is not injured after a standard index course (8-12 treatments)).
 Repeat assessments every 12 treatments.

 - Use recognized safe-tapering practices to carefully suspend the use of psychotropic medications for at least two weeks prior to ECT;